Deopham History

 John LaneSwHenry NortonSw

-Richard Jolly JuniorSwPhilip Smith
+Richard Jolly, JuniorSwPhilip Smith

 James ChapmanWilliam LockSw